 Scholarships available to CSES students are made possible by generous gifts from many firms and individuals.
 The criteria for these scholarships include academics, majors and minors, interests, financial need, and extracurricular activities.
 The Bumpers Scholarship Application (which is also the University of Arkansas universal application for current students) makes you eligible for many of these scholarships.
 There are some scholarships that require additional applications; these are listed under Special Applications.
-For the 2016-2017 academic year, approximately \$100,000 was awarded to deserving undergraduates.
+For the 2020-2021 academic year, approximately \$180,000 was awarded to deserving undergraduates.
 For additional information contact Dr. Kristofor Brye, CSES Scholarship Coordinator (kbrye@uark.edu; 479-575-5742).
-A link to the scholarship application that is due each year will be available through the college's scholarship web page http://bumperscollege.uark.edu/academics/scholarships-and-financial-aid/index.php.
-Check the college website for application due date (usually beginning of February).
+A link to the scholarship application that is due on February 15th of each year will be available through the college's scholarship web page after January 1st.

+http://bumperscollege.uark.edu/academics/scholarships-and-financial-aid/index.php.